GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIPythonPath.rst

 For most modern deployments, daemon mode is the preferred deployment method, in which case configure the Python search path via WSGIDaemonProcess rather than this directive.

+The directive is also valid inside a :doc:`WSGIInterpreterOptions` container.
+When nested, the directories listed are added on top of the applicable base layer (the top-level ``WSGIPythonPath`` for embedded mode, or the ``python-path=`` parameter on ``WSGIDaemonProcess`` for daemon mode) rather than replacing it.
+Multiple matching containers each contribute their own layer; the most-specific layer ends up at the front of ``sys.path``.
+See :doc:`WSGIInterpreterOptions` for the full layering rules.